Sequential models

 self

-model object created from the file_names
+A new Sequential model object created from the file_names.

 ☐ Sequential.from_string